Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 Pricing in Practice

-Apple Notes. $0 for the app. iCloud+ 200 GB at $35.88/year covers heavy attachment use; the storage is shared with Photos and device backup, so the marginal Notes share is small.
+Apple Notes costs $0 for the app. iCloud+ 200 GB at $35.88/year covers heavy attachment use, and the storage is shared with Photos and device backup, so the marginal Notes share is small.

-Year-one cost for a single user: Bear Pro $29.99, Apple Notes effectively $0 to $35.88, Atlas $0 to $200.
-The decision is workflow-driven, not price-driven; the spread is under $35 between Bear Pro and a fully kitted Apple-stack user.
+Year-one cost for a single user is Bear Pro at $29.99, Apple Notes effectively $0 to $35.88, and Atlas at $0 to $200.
+The decision is workflow-driven, not price-driven.
+The spread is under $35 between Bear Pro and a fully kitted Apple-stack notes setup.

 Writing Workflow and Performance

-Bear.
-Optimized for writers.
-The editor is fast, the typography is opinionated and pleasant, focus mode hides everything except the current paragraph.
-Markdown shortcuts (#, **, [[link]]) feel native.
-Bear performs well on archives in the tens of thousands of notes; the indexed search remains fast at corpus sizes that bog down Apple Notes.
+Bear is built for writers.
+The editor is fast, the typography is opinionated and pleasant, and focus mode hides everything except the current paragraph.
+Markdown shortcuts such as #, **, and [[link]] feel native.
+Bear performs well on archives in the tens of thousands of notes, with indexed search staying fast at corpus sizes that slow Apple Notes.

-Apple Notes.
-Optimized for capture.
-The editor handles mixed media (ink, scans, photos, sketches, audio) better than any plain-text editor.
-Performance on large libraries (20,000+ notes) shows lag on iPad and iPhone, especially with photo-heavy notes.
+Apple Notes is built for capture.
+The editor handles ink, scans, photos, sketches, and audio better than any plain-text editor.
+Large libraries above 20,000 notes can lag on iPad and iPhone, especially when notes are photo-heavy.
 The Quick Note shortcut from any iPad screen with the Pencil is the fastest capture path on either platform.

-Verdict.
 For writers who type, Bear wins on editor experience.
-For mixed-media capturers (scans, ink, photos), Apple Notes is the only practical choice between the two.
+For mixed-media capturers working with scans, ink, and photos, Apple Notes is the only practical choice between the two.

 Offline Capability

-Bear.
-Full offline on the Mac, iPhone, and iPad clients; iCloud sync resumes when online.
-Bear stores the corpus locally; the sync layer is on top.
+Bear works fully offline on Mac, iPhone, and iPad clients. iCloud sync resumes when the device comes back online.
+Bear stores the corpus locally, with sync layered on top.

-Apple Notes.
-Full offline by default on every Apple device.
+Apple Notes works fully offline by default on every Apple device.
 The sync layer is invisible.

-Atlas.
-Cached PDFs render offline; AI Q&A requires a server connection.
+Atlas can render cached PDFs offline, while AI Q&A requires a server connection.

 Customer Support and Documentation

-Bear.
-Email support and an active community on the Bear forums and X. Two-person studio; response times vary but are usually under a few business days.
+Bear offers email support and has an active community on the Bear forums and X. Shiny Frog is a two-person studio, so response times vary, although users usually report replies within a few business days.

-Apple Notes.
-Standard Apple Support routes (chat, phone, in-store Genius).
+Apple Notes uses standard Apple Support routes such as chat, phone, and in-store Genius appointments.
 Documentation is thin and assumes a current OS.

 For users who value direct developer access, Bear's smaller team is a feature, not a bug.
 For users who value uptime and SLAs, Apple Notes wins by sheer corporate scale.